-- 5.05 Council must give notice annually, of the availability of the schedule of Regular Council meetings beginning on January 1, and publish the notice once each week for two consecutive weeks in a newspaper distributed at least weekly in the Township. - 5.06 If under section 5.03, revisions are necessary to the annual schedule of Regular Council meetings, the Township Clerk/Deputy Township Clerk must, as soon as practicable: - a) post a notice at the Public Notice Posting Place which indicates any revisions to the date, time, and place or cancellation of a Regular Meeting of Council; and - b) revise the schedule referred to in section 5.04.
+- 5.05 Council must give notice annually, of the availability of the schedule of Regular Council meetings beginning on January 1, and publish the notice once each week for two consecutive weeks in a newspaper distributed at least weekly in the Township and posted in the Public Notice Posting Place. - 5.06 If under section 5.03, revisions are necessary to the annual schedule of Regular Council meetings, the Township Clerk/Deputy Township Clerk must, as soon as practicable: - a) post a notice at the Public Notice Posting Place which indicates any revisions to the date, time, and place or cancellation of a Regular Meeting of Council; and - b) revise the schedule referred to in section 5.04.